-LAW 2530 - Patrol Administration
+LAW 2530 - Patrol Administration 3 Credit hours 3 Contact hours

 Explores the contemporary local law enforcement agency, its functions, structure, and operational techniques.
 Principles of organization, staffing, budgeting, controlling, coordination, planning and research will be presented as will the development and maintenance of liaison between agencies.